nickyreinert/wordCloud-for-Wordpress/README.md

 # wordCloud-for-Wordpress
-Simple plugin to display cloud of words in Wordpress
+A plugin for wordpress to display cloud words in pages and posts.

-This is a plugin for Wordpress to display a list of words.
-Based on it's given occurences they will be displayed with different font sizes.
-This plugin is based on the great wordList2-repository by timdream: https://github.com/timdream/wordcloud2.js
+This plugin allowsy you to use shortcodes in pages and posts to create word clouds based on a list of counted words or a given text.
+The words will be rendered into a canvas.
+Based on their occurrences the size and color changes.
+This plugin is based on the great wordList2-library by timdream: https://github.com/timdream/wordcloud2.js

 The wordlist you provide to this plugin contains a simple list with two columns: The first column is the word, the second column contains the occurence of this word.

-This plugin will *not* count words!

 # Usage and installation